How to help

 Your generous support can help us do more.
-By donating to the Mustang Heritage Foundation, you’ll help expand programs and events that are crucial to increasing adoption and placement of wild horses and burros into private care.
-With a surplus of horses under Bureau of Land Management care, Mustang Heritage Foundation’s work of placing horses into private care is becoming ever more critical to free up space for the BLM to save more horses and burros.
+By donating to the Mustang Heritage Foundation, you’ll help expand programs and events that are crucial to increasing the adoption and placement of wild horses and burros into private care.
+With a surplus of horses under the Bureau of Land Management care, Mustang Heritage Foundation’s work of placing horses into private care is becoming ever more critical to free up space for the BLM to save more horses and burros.
 Will you join us in our fight to save the American horse?

 Every gift saves a horse.
 Please consider a one-time gift if you are not able to make a monthly commitment.

 HISTORY OF MUSTANG HERITAGE FOUNDATION

 Established in 2001, the Mustang Heritage Foundation is a 501(c)3 non-profit with a mission to help wild horses and burros.
 Our goal is to decrease the number of wild horses and burros in BLM holding facilities by increasing the number of successful adoptions and placements into private care.

 Since its inception, MHF has placed more than 20,000 mustangs and burros into private care.
 On average, this has helped save the U.S. taxpayer more than $162 million each year.